danielaluz12/manipulator/README.md

 Repo for graduation monography on Mechatronics Engineering- Student: Daniela Ramos Luz - December of 2022

-**Project:** Low-cost manipulator that can be integrated in mobile robots and can be used for robotics studies
+**Project:** Low-cost 4 DOF manipulator that can be integrated in mobile robots and can be used for robotics studies

 ## 1. ROBOT